DigitalCommons/open-data-and-maps/map-app/README.md

 ## Limitations

-Although the Co-ops UK dataset includes co-ops in Northern Ireland, the map-app does not show them, because Ordnance Survey don't publish data for Northern Ireland free of charge.
+Although the Co-ops UK dataset includes co-ops in Northern Ireland, the map-app does not show them, because Ordnance Survey doesn't publish data for Northern Ireland free of charge.

 Other co-ops have also been omitted.
 The most common cause for this is URI clashes - we're constructing URIs by concatenating `Co-ops UK Organization ID` and `Postcode`.